We all know that washing hands is important.

 We’ve been hearing that for years.
 But I wanted to share an article I read this week from The Daily News.
 You can read the full article here: The Daily News

 This is why I enjoy handmaking natural soap.
 Sometimes we fail to realize that you need soap, water and 20 seconds.
 The single most important thing you can do to keep from getting sick and to stop the spread of disease-causing germs is to wash your hands — often.
 Hence, you need soaps that will not dry out your skin.
 All it takes is soap and water, 20 seconds of scrubbing hands and wrists, and then a good rinse.
+Visit our store for 100% natural skincare ingredients for healthy skin.

 Viruses that cause colds and the flu most often are transmitted on the hands.
 People commonly catch colds when they rub their nose or their eyes after their hands have been contaminated with the cold virus.
 By washing your hands frequently, you wash away germs that you may have picked up from other people or from contaminated surfaces.